-Citrix Workspace app performs a check to verify whether there is enough available disk space to complete the installation.
-The verification is performed both during a fresh installation and an upgrade.
+Citrix Workspace app does a check for the required disk space to complete the installation.
+The verification is done both during a fresh installation and an upgrade.

-During a fresh installation, the installation stops when there is insufficient disk space and the following dialog appears.
+During a fresh installation, the installation stops and the following dialog appears when there’s insufficient disk space:

-When you are upgrading Citrix Workspace app, the installation ends when there is insufficient disk space and the following dialog appears.
+When you’re upgrading Citrix Workspace app, the installation ends and the following dialog box appears when there’s insufficient disk space.

-- The installer performs the check on the disk space only after extracting the installation package.
+- The installer does the check on the disk space only after extracting the installation package.